furbyus/Sips/README.md

 # furbyus/sips
-An information gatherer and adapter from some providers like Nemon
+An information gatherer and adapter from some energetic source point providers.
+This package are intended to request and standarize the resultant data in a same format for each provider that can handle (List below).

+##Installation
+Using composer: #composer require furbyus/sips

 ## Advise!
 This package needs an authorisation information like secret keys and/or user tokens to work with the providers.
 Make sure you have access to your provider before testing it!